 The implementation team then tries to piece together the customer requirements and tie them to the product roadmap.
-Now, remember, the product team wouldn’t take each customer use-case requirement into priority, but rather try to expedite and complete the pending tasks for the product development.
+Now, remember, the product team wouldn't prioritize each customer use-case requirement but rather try to expedite and complete the pending tasks for product development.

 While the product team is working on implementations (with task allocations on JIRA or any project management tools), the customer success team takes over the customer and tries to establish a relationship with them by providing timely updates about the product milestones, progress, and delays through emails or weekly calls.

-Sometimes there happens to be a delay from the customer’s end as well, because of a delay in communicating to the customer on what details/documents are needed, details of their requirements, etc.
+Sometimes there happens to be a delay from the customer's end due to a delay in communicating to the customer about what details/documents are needed, details of their requirements, etc.

-The entire follow-up process is then taken care of by the CS team via emails, calls, etc and that again causes added work on the team since it’s a continuous chase till the customer provides the details on which the product team will start working on.
+The CS team then handles the entire follow-up process via emails, calls, etc.; this results in additional work for the team as it is a continuous chase until the customer provides the information on which the product team will start working.

-During this, the customer notices that the use-case requirements mentioned by them have not been implemented yet and the go-live delays are now reaching the fire-fighting stage for the CS team.
+While this is happening, the customer notices that the use-case requirements they mentioned have not yet been implemented, and the CS team is now in the fire-fighting stage of the go-live delays.

-The customer is getting irate since there’s a delay in achieving the use-cases and that in turn, is delaying the go-live date.
-The customer success team is constantly working to get the customer to stay, but with the delays, the customer’s decision to look for other alternatives is getting stronger day by day.
+The customer is getting irate since there's a delay in achieving the use cases, which, in turn, is delaying the go-live date.
+The customer success team is constantly working on getting the customer to stay, but with the delays, the customer's decision to look for other alternatives is getting stronger day by day.

-In the end, the sales team, onboarding team, and the implementation team wash off their hands from the customer as they have delivered and the customer success team is now facing a barrage from the client because of disappointments, from the other internal teams for the communication gap and from the management because their KPIs is solely based on customer retention.
+In the end, the sales, onboarding, and implementation teams wash off their hands from the customer as they have delivered.
+The customer success team is now facing a barrage from the client because of disappointments from the other internal teams for the communication gap and from the management because their KPIs are solely based on customer retention.

 Did we just describe a recipe for customer churn?